SPECCHIODB/specchio.ch/src/downloads/README.md

 ### SPECCHIO Virtual Machine Download

-The SPECCHIO Virtualbox is a complete SPECCHIO server and client installed under a virtual CentOS 6.4 or CentOS 7 installation using [Oracle Virtualbox](https://www.virtualbox.org/).
+The SPECCHIO Virtualbox is a complete SPECCHIO server and client installed under a virtual CentOS 7 installation using
+[Oracle Virtualbox](https://www.virtualbox.org/).

 <!-- Warning about production use -->